 Although the Sisters of the Valley wear habits, they aren't nuns in the traditional sense.
-Sister Kate, and her partner Sister Dee, don't follow any sort of organised religion, but rather see themselves as a spiritual sisterhood devoted to medical marijuana.
+Sister Kate, and her partner Sister Darcy, don't follow any sort of organized religion, but rather see themselves as a spiritual sisterhood devoted to medical marijuana.
 VICE spoke to Sister Kate about the Sisters fight against the new ban, and their commitment to making marijuana medicine by the moon cycles.

 VICE: Who exactly are the Sisters of the Valley?
 What do you guys stand for?Sister Kate: When you're a sister, you represent order, cleanliness, efficiency, honesty.
 I thought, "What could I form that is self-sustaining, that could be a sisterhood, that would weave in spirituality, that would weave in Mother Earth?" and sort of came up with Sisters of the Valley.
 We want to be self-empowered, female-run, and female-owned.